mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 Once configured, cnspec authenticates with Mondoo Platform every 60 minutes, running every policy enabled in the registry.
 It sends results from the scan to Mondoo Platform so you can see the generated scores and reports in the Mondoo Console.

-### Hands-on: Continuous configuration assessments with Mondoo & Ansible
+### Set up continuous configuration assessments with Mondoo and Ansible

-> This section provides a hands-on guide for using the Mondoo Ansible role.

-This guide covers how to set up continuous configuration assessments on Linux and Windows hosts with Ansible.
-After completing this guide, you will have an Ansible inventory running cnspec as a service, registered with your Mondoo Platform account, running policy scans, and reporting the findings to Mondoo Platform.
+This section covers how to set up continuous configuration assessments on Linux and Windows hosts with Ansible.
+After completing this section, you will have an Ansible inventory running cnspec as a service, registered with your Mondoo Platform account, running policy scans, and reporting the findings to Mondoo Platform.

 #### Step 1: Generate a registration token

 The Mondoo Ansible role provides a `registration_token` variable to specify a Mondoo registration token to use to register the client with Mondoo Platform.

-1. In the [Mondoo Console](https://console.mondoo.com) navigate to the **INTEGRATIONS** page.
+1. In the [Mondoo Console](https://console.mondoo.com) side navigation bar, under **INTEGRATIONS**, select **Add New Integration**.

-2. Select "Add Another Integration".

-3. Select **Workstation**.
+2. Select **Workstation**.

 :::info

-By default, tokens expire every 600 seconds, but expiration time can be extended by selecting **Token Options** and setting the expiration time (max: 86400 seconds).
+By default, tokens expire every 600 seconds.
+You can extend expiration time by selecting **Token Options** and setting the expiration time (max: 86400 seconds).

 :::

 3. Copy the registration token to the clipboard.

-#### Step 2: Install Mondoo role and create playbook
+#### Step 2: Install the Mondoo role and create a playbook

-Next you must install the Mondoo Ansible role from Ansible Galaxy on your local workstation, and create an Ansible playbook to call that role on your inventory.
+Install the Mondoo Ansible role from Ansible Galaxy on your local workstation and create an Ansible playbook to call that role on your inventory:

-1. Download the Ansible Mondoo role on your workstation:
+1. Download the Ansible Mondoo role to your workstation:

    ```bash title="Download Mondoo role on your workstation"
    ansible-galaxy install mondoo.client
    ```

 2. Create a `playbook.yaml` file to run the Ansible Mondoo role on your inventory of hosts.
 You must update the `registration_token` value with your registration token from _Step 1: Generate a registration token_ above.
-This example has both Linux and Windows hosts, and should be updated accordingly if only using one platform or another:
+This example has both Linux and Windows hosts.
+If you're only using one of these platforms, remove the unneeded section:

    ```yaml title="Example playbook.yml"
     ---